jorgego11/aiopslabs/docs/integration.md

     "timestamp_field": "@timestamp"
 }
 ```
-* Click on the `Test Connection` button and confirm you get *Test Succeded*

 Click on the `Next` button.

+* Remember not to click on `Done` in this last form as the log application data has already been loaded to speed up the lab.

 * `Data flow`: Turn this on.

 * `Mode`: Select the `Historical data for initial AI training` option using the dates listed below.
-CP4WAIOps will ingest one day of historical application log data (stored in the log aggregator) that we know in advanced that can be used as a "reference" for a normal day because no major IT incident happen.
+CP4WAIOps will ingest one day of historical application log data (stored in the log aggregator) that we know in advance that can be used as a "reference" for a normal day because no major IT Operations incident happen during that day.
 We will use this data later for Log Anomaly training.

     * Start date: May 8, 2022
     * End Date: May 8, 2022